 Financial Year Ending Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4)

+March 31, 2014 \$32,600 Nil Nil \$5,500

 March 31, 2013 \$33,600 Nil Nil Nil

-March 31, 2012 \$37,740 Nil Nil Nil

-- (1) The aggregate fees billed for professional services rendered by the auditor for the audit of the Corporation's annual financial statements. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed in the "Audit Fees" column. - (3) The aggregate fees billed for tax compliance, tax advice, and tax planning services. - (4) No other fees were billed by the auditor of the Corporation other than those listed in the other columns.
+(1) The aggregate fees billed for professional services rendered by the auditor for the audit of the Corporation's annual financial statements.

+(2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not disclosed in the "Audit Fees" column.

+(3) The aggregate fees billed for tax compliance, tax advice, and tax planning services.